HeatherJoYoung/hjy_midterm_project/README.md

 > RewriteCond %{REQUEST_FILENAME}% !-f<br>
 > RewriteRule ^(.*)$ index.php<br>

-There are SQL statements available along with CSV files containing sample data in the Database directory, which you can use to set up a database.
+There are SQL statements available along with CSV files containing sample data in the data directory, which you can use to set up a database.

 If you are using a Postgres database, you can use the following CLI command to populata a table from a CSV file: